HMS Pelorus (1808): Far East and Antipodes

 On 31 January 1837, Pelorus was recommissioned under Captain Francis Harding who had taken command on 21 January.
 She then sailed for the Cape of Good Hope on 9 April, having received specie from London that she was to take to Mauritius via the Cape.
 She arrived at the Cape on 1 June.

 Pelorus — under Commander Harding — called at the Cocos (Keeling) Islands on 16 December, and stayed for six days.
 Captain John Clunies-Ross — the "King of the Cocos (Keeling) Islands" — had asked for a visit from a naval vessel to forestall a possible revolt by the inhabitants.

 In mid-September 1837, Pelorus sailed to Rangoon to deliver an ultimatum to the mutinous King Tharyarwaddy from the Governor-General of India, Lord Auckland.

 Next, she sailed for Western Australia and Van Diemen's Land.
 On 9 January 1838, she arrived at Fremantle from Calcutta, departing on 19 March for King George Sound carrying a party including Governor of Western Australia Captain James Stirling.
 While there a boatcrew, under master's mate Charles Forsyth, surveyed the nearby Tor Bay for a potential new anchorage.
 She returned Stirling to Fremantle, arriving on 9 April, then departing on 7 May for Adelaide, Launceston and Sydney, arriving on 22 June.
 On 5 July she sailed for New Zealand.

 Then in August Pelorus sailed to New Zealand to conduct a survey of the Marlborough Sounds region.
 On 22 August, Pelorus sailed into Port Underwood, New Zealand, and cast anchor in Oyster Cove.
 She was under the temporary command of Lt.
 Phillip Chetwode while Commander Harding was ill.
 From here, Chetwode surveyed and named Pelorus River and Pelorus Sound / Te Hoiere in New Zealand in honour of his ship.
 He also named the Chetwode Islands, off Pelorus Sound.

-Lieutenant Augustus Leopold Kuper was nominated acting commander of Pelorus on 27 July 1839.
+Lieutenant Augustus Kuper was nominated acting commander of Pelorus on 27 July 1839.
 On 26 August, Pelorus and HMS Herald attempted to scuttle the British merchant ship Lucretia, which had caught fire off Kyardbilly's point, Sydney.
 The attempt was unsuccessful and the ship exploded and sank.

-Wrecked in New South Wales
+Wrecked at Port Essington, Coburg Peninsula, Northern Territory

 On 25 November 1839, while anchored off Port Essington, Australia, a hurricane struck Pelorus, wrecking her.
 She lost 12 of her crew; a whaleboat from Britomart, under Captain Owen Stanley, rescued the survivors.
 According to Kuper, "Pelorus was buried 9 ft in the mud for 86 days."